Skip to product information

 Atwater Kent Model 3 Breadboard

-The Atwater Kent Model 3, released in 1923, is one of the most iconic "breadboard" radios of the early broadcasting era, so named because its components were mounted directly onto an exposed, high-finish mahogany board rather than hidden inside a cabinet.
-This open-air design was a hallmark of A. Atwater Kent’s early philosophy, allowing hobbyists to see the inner workings of the vacuum tube technology as they tuned into local stations.
-The Model 3 was a three-tube receiver that utilized a Variometer for tuning and two stages of audio amplification, providing enough power to drive a separate horn speaker rather than just headphones.
-While these "parts-on-a-board" sets made Atwater Kent the largest radio manufacturer in the world by 1925, the company quickly shifted toward enclosed "casket" style cabinets to suit changing living room aesthetics.
-The Model 3 was phased out as more integrated, multi-tube sets like the Model 10 and Model 20 took over the market, and the company eventually ceased all operations in 1936 due to the economic pressures of the Great Depression.
+The Atwater Kent Model 3, released in 1923, is one of the most iconic "breadboard" radios of the early broadcasting era, so named because its mechanical and electrical parts were mounted completely exposed on a polished mahogany board rather than hidden away inside a wooden cabinet.
+This open-air design allowed curious families to watch the glowing glass vacuum tubes inside as they manually tuned into early local radio stations.
+The Model 3 was a three-tube receiver that packed enough electrical amplification power to drive a separate, standalone horn speaker rather than forcing listeners to crowd around a single pair of headphones.
+While these open, parts-on-a-board sets quickly made Atwater Kent the largest radio manufacturer in the world, the company eventually shifted toward enclosed cabinets to suit changing living room fashions, phasing out the Model 3 as sleek, modern tabletop models took over the market.

 Donated By: John & Carol Babina